Dalhatmd/PollPoint/README.md

 4. Enable Email auth in your Supabase dashboard under Authentication > Providers
 5. Configure your site URL in Authentication > URL Configuration
+6. Run the SQL schema from `supabase-schema.sql` in your Supabase SQL Editor to create the necessary tables

 ## Development